cpldc/cpldc-jekyll/README.md

 #### /bl-ev-script.php

 This was a php file used to convert the php arrays into markdown and json.
 Kept for historical purposes, and potential reuse.

+# Page Data

+Here is the structure and meaning of the data fields in the landing page "post" files (found in )